 Props: Hopper Pattern, Bounder Pattern, Waddler Pattern, Walker Pattern, Hare Pattern (2X).

 Harry Hare (hopping back and forth)Oh boy!
 Snow on the ground.
-What fun! (hold up Hopper Pattern) Oh, look!
+What fun! (hold up Group of Four Tracks Pattern) Oh, look!
 Some tracks.
 Four prints together, then a space, then four more together.
 Maybe I can find a clue about who made these.
 Hmm…they go right to a tree.
 I know!
 These are squirrel tracks!

 Sally Squirrel You’re a good track detective, Harry!
 Those are my tracks.
 Continue reading Track Detectives – Puppet Show

 TRACK DETECTIVES ALIGNMENT WITH

 The activities in this unit help children understand the basic concepts in the Disciplinary Core Ideas listed here.
 You can use the following list as a guide for lesson planning.
 These Disciplinary Core Ideas are taken from Grade Band Endpoints in A Framework for K-12 Science Education.
 Additionally, our activities give children opportunities to engage in many of the Science and Engineering Practices and reflect on the Crosscutting Concepts as identified in the Next Generation Science Standards.
 Continue reading Track Detectives – Standards